 JENNIFER SMITH O’BRIAN BSME ’12

 ONU thoroughly prepared me for real-world engineering and a top-notch career right from the start.
 The professors are passionate about their profession and hold students’ education paramount over research programs that often distract larger universities from undergraduate education.
 The curriculum is strong and constantly adapting to suit industry’s evolving needs.
 There also are enormous amounts of engineering extracurriculars and outside opportunities to further enhance one’s education at Northern.

 Jennifer Smith, who received her BSME in 2012, was in “constant motion” as an ONU student.
 She played varsity softball and club soccer.
 She served as president of ONU Recycles and was an officer in the American Society of Mechanical Engineers.
 She joined ONU’s Human Powered Vehicle Challenge team and pedaled her team’s creation on the Indy 500 track.
 She also had co-ops at Marathon Petroleum and Emerson Climate Technology.
-Today, she’s a researcher in Batelle’s Energy Systems division in Columbus, Ohio.
-She develops technology for the alternative and traditional energy sectors – including a pyrolysis reactor that converts biomass (like woodchips) into bio-oil.
+Today, she's the manager of advanced technologies at Worthington Industries.

 OUTCOMES AND COURSES

 - Our mechanical engineering program is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.

 - We boast a 100 percent placement rate for students in co-op employment opportunities, which begin in the second semester of the junior year and continue for one year.
 Our mechanical engineering students co-op at Battelle Memorial Institute, Borg Warner Turbo Systems, Emerson Climate Technologies, Honda and other well-known companies.